MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufxclient/nf-ufxclient-ufxendpointgetcommandqueue.md

 ## -remarks

-For an code example that shows how to create an endpoint object and initialize its context, see the Remarks section of <a href="/windows-hardware/drivers/ddi/ufxclient/nf-ufxclient-ufxendpointcreate">UfxEndpointCreate</a>.
+For a code example that shows how to create an endpoint object and initialize its context, see the Remarks section of <a href="/windows-hardware/drivers/ddi/ufxclient/nf-ufxclient-ufxendpointcreate">UfxEndpointCreate</a>.

 ## -see-also